ivpn/ivpn.net/src/content/pages/privacy-guides/how-to-perform-a-vpn-leak-test.md

 WebGL fingerprinting and IPv6 leaks are far worse.
 WebGL uses the GPU via the OS graphics driver.
 On a given system, it appears that all browsers with WebGL enabled will have the same WebGL fingerprint.
 When using VPN services, I recommend blocking WebGL.
 In Firefox, for example, open "about:config" and toggle "webgl.disabled" to "true".
 In NoScript options, check "Forbid WebGL" in the "Embeddings" tab.

 It appears that systems using a given graphics driver can have the same WebGL fingerprint on hardware with a given GPU.
 So reinstalling a given OS, or even switching to another OS that uses the same graphics driver, won't change the WebGL fingerprint.
 This is clearly the case for VirtualBox VMs using the default virtual GPU.
 For example, browsers on Debian and Lubuntu VMs have the same WebGL fingerprint.
-But browsers on other OS (unrelated Linux distros, FreeBSD, Windows and OSX) have different WebGL fingerprints.
+But browsers on other OS (unrelated Linux distros, FreeBSD, Windows and macOS) have different WebGL fingerprints.
 However, the host and VMs use different GPUs (real vs virtual) so there is no overlap in WebGL fingerprints.

 It's not uncommon for VPN clients to [leak IPv6 traffic][2].
 That's serious, because IPv6 addresses are typically device-specific.
 And so it's prudent to disable IPv6 in both your OS and your LAN router.
 It's also prudent to use VPN clients that block IPv6 traffic, or block IPv6 in your firewall.
 And whenever you first connect through a new LAN or Wi-Fi network, [check IPv6 connectivity][3].